 - Lower term life insurance premium rates that you can qualify for if you are in good health

-- The increase in the mortgage insurance premiums as you renew the mortgage rates over time
+- The increase in the insurance premiums as you renew the mortgage rates over time

 Savings could be a lot more for those in their 40’s and good health.
 For instance, if a 40-year-old, healthy woman was to choose a 25-year term life policy instead of mortgage insurance, she would save $18,400 (That is nearly $740 a year.)

 Remember this when you are thinking about buying a policy for mortgage protection.
 We also recommend that you compare multiple quotes before choosing a provider, because premium rates may vary from one insurer to another.
-This is the best way to ensure you get the right coverage and good value for money.
+This is the best way to ensure you get the right coverage and good value for money for your home insurance.

 Term Life Insurance Vs Lender-Based Mortgage Insurance